 Strict legal obligations exist in respect of the use of personal data for direct marketing.
 The GDPR acknowledges that direct marketing is a legitimate use of personal information, however, there are separate rules governing electronic marketing (phone, fax, text message, email) which are set out in the EC (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011.
 These Regulations impose penalties for unsolicited communications for direct marketing purposes.
 They also set out the law as it applies to the use of cookies.
 These Regulations are due to be replaced by a new EU e-Privacy Regulation which is expected to enhance the confidentiality of communications, and update the rules on cookies and unsolicited electronic marketing.
 The text of the new Regulation is under negotiation at the European Council.
-There is no date for when it is expected to come into force, however it is unlikely to be agreed before 2021.
+It is not clear as of yet when the Regulations will be agreed, however it provides for a transitional period of two years following its entry into force.